$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

-Completed with boundary condition (Dirichlet, Neumann or mixed Dirichlet-Neumann) and initial data, the questions of existence and uniqueness of a weak solution is well understood by now in the case where $V\equiv 0,$ under general conditions on $g$ (cf \cite{BeIgsing,BeIgNeumann}, one can see also \cite{PQV1} for a different structure of a reaction term).
+Completed with boundary condition (Dirichlet, Neumann or mixed Dirichlet-Neumann) and initial data, the questions of existence and uniqueness of a weak solution is well understood by now in the case where $V\equiv 0$ (one can see for instance the papers \cite{BeIgsing,BeIgNeumann} for the case where $f=f(.,u)$, and \cite{PQV1} for a different structure of a reaction term).
 For general $V,$ though the existence of a solution seems to be more or less well understood, the uniqueness question seems to be very delicate and challenging.
 The main difficulties comes from the combination between the ''hard'' non-linearity $\sign$ (so called hard-congestion) and the arbitrary pointing of velocity field for the drift.
 Although the first order term is linear, one notices the hyperbolic character of the equation (outside the congested region).
 This motivates the questions of existence and uniqueness of a weak solution, and challenges new as well as standard techniques for first order hyperbolic equations and second order hyperbolic-parabolic structures as well.
 In particular, one sees that setting $\displaystyle v:=u -p$, the problem \eqref{pdetype} falls into the scope of diffusion-transport equation of the type